hsywhu/rlcard-sphinx/sphinx/source/games.rst

 Payoff of Leduc Hold'em
 -----------------------

 The payoff is calculated similarly with Limit Hold'em game.
-The only difference is that Leduc Hold'em does not has the 'big blind' concept.
-As both players start the first round with 1 unit in the pot, we treat the 'big blind' in calculation as 1 by default.

 Limit Texas Hold'em
 ~~~~~~~~~~~~~~~~~~~